Single-photon source: Definition

 In quantum theory, photons describe quantized electromagnetic radiation.
 Specifically, a photon is an elementary excitation of a normal mode of the electromagnetic field.
 Thus a single-photon state is the quantum state of a radiation mode that contains a single excitation.
+This type of state is completely delocalized.

 Single radiation modes are labelled by, among other quantities, the frequency of the electromagnetic radiation that they describe.
 However, in quantum optics, single-photon states also refer to mathematical superpositions of single-frequency (monochromatic) radiation modes.
 This definition is general enough to include photon wave-packets, i.e., states of radiation that are localized to some extent in space and time.

 Single-photon sources generate single-photon states as described above.
 In other words, ideal single-photon sources generate radiation with a photon-number distribution that has a mean one and variance zero.